tedheikkila/one-track/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-  ## Questions
+  ## Contact

   * If you have any questions/concerns regarding the app, please contact me on GitHub here (see portfolio app for email): https://github.com/tedheikkila

-  * Here's the other collaborator's GitHub usernames as well: m-ray-ofSunshine, CortlandSB, mohamedabukar
+  * Here's the other collaborator's GitHub usernames: m-ray-ofSunshine, CortlandSB, mohamedabukar

 ## Screenshots